About the complaints process

 Your complaint is not kept in your medical notes, so it will not affect your future care in any way.

-- that the complaint is reopened, detailing the aspects of your complaint that you do not feel our response fully addressed.
+• Please write to the Chief Executive detailing the aspects of your complaint that you do not feel our response fully addressed, we can reopen your complaint.

-- an independent review of your complaint.
-You will need to contact the Parliamentary and Health Service Ombudsman (PHSO), requesting a review.
-You must do this within 12 months of our response.
+You can request an independent review of your complaint.
+To do this you will need to contact the Parliamentary and Health Service Ombudsman (PHSO), requesting a review.
+You must do this within 12 months of when you became aware of the problem you complained about.
 The PHSO will not investigate your case before you have received our response.
-You can contact the PHSO through their website: www.ombudsman.org.uk/make-a-complaint
+You can contact the PHSO through their website: www.ombudsman.org.uk/make-a-complaint.